HavokMaster/MIL/README.md

 * `loadFromDump` loads the images from a dump file, by default it loads from "images.pkl".

 * `getClasses` returns list of all classes which can be used to refer the labels.
+Can pass folder dir as argument to get classes (default is "images").

+* `maxSize` defines the max images that should be loaded per class (default is 2000).

+* `normalize` can be set to True to normalize pixel values between 0 and 1.
+False by default.